 And yet- one of the fundamental teachings of Vajrayana Tantric Buddhism is that every orgasm is literally

-a glimpse of enlightenment, and the human nervous system is hardwired to use sexual pleasure as pathway to enlightenment.
+a glimpse of enlightenment, and the human nervous system is hardwired to use sexual pleasure and orgasm as pathway to enlightenment.

 We are literally designed so that sexual pleasure and orgasm is the fastest, quickest route to accessing our “universal” consciousness, and Tantra is the roadmap showing you how to get there– consciously, consistently, effectively.